If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 You can edit everything about your post to make as many of the lights as green as possible.
 You don’t need all green – sometimes you’d have to jeopardise your overall content to do it – but 75%-80% is where you should be aiming.

-As a nice little extra, you’re also able to edit how your result looks in the SERP too:
+As a nice little extra, you’re also able to check and edit how your result looks in the SERP too:

 All of the changes you make here are reflected in the search result, making your site even more optimised than before: